jesseburke/differential-equations-app/README.md

 The raw ingredients are [React](https://reactjs.org/), [ThreeJS](https://threejs.org/), and [jotai](https://github.com/pmndrs/jotai), with [Tailwind](https://tailwindcss.com/) for styling
 and [Reakit](https://reakit.io/) for an accessible modal.

-The program is structured as follows:

-The entire page and program is a single React component named App, with the following structure, which is explained further below:
+The program is a single React component named App, with the following structure, which is explained further below:
 ```javascript
 function App() {